Do you need a Fayetteville Car Accident Lawyer? If so, The Bishop Law Firm can help with your case!

 - When should you hire a personal injury lawyer after a car crash?
 We have clients that hire us immediately after the accident and others that wait much later.
-The sooner you hire a attorney, the sooner you have someone on your side.
+The sooner you hire an attorney, the sooner you have someone on your side.

 - How long will it take to settle your personal injury claim?
 The answer to this question depends on many factors.
 We do not even begin to discuss settling until our client has received all appropriate medical treatment.
-If future medical treatment will be needed, we need to know the value of that medical treatment before we discuss settlement.
-In addition, if a insurance adjuster is not willing to offer a reasonable settlement, we may have to file a personal injury lawsuit which can add substantial time to a case.
+If future medical treatment is needed, we need to know the value of that medical treatment before we discuss settlement.
+In addition, if an insurance adjuster is not willing to offer a reasonable settlement, we may have to file a personal injury lawsuit which can add substantial time to a case.